ratify-project/ratify-web/docs/plugins/verifier/notation.md

             - "*"
           signatureVerification:
             level: strict
-            verifyTimestamp: "afterCertExpiry" # Only verify timestamp countersignatures if any code signing certificate has expired.
-DEFAULT: `always`
+            verifyTimestamp: "always" # The default value is `always`, which means timestamp will always be validated.
+If you want to verify timestamp only when any code signing certificate has expired, set the value to `afterCertExpiry`.
           trustStores:
             - ca:ca-certs
-            - tsa:tsa-certs # To enable timestamp verification, trust store type `tsa` MUST be configured.
+            - tsa:tsa-certs # To enable timestamp verification, `tsa` type of trust stores MUST be configured.
           trustedIdentities:
             - "*"
 ```